-Snake plant (Mother in law’s tongue) is a popular houseplant...Read More
+Snake plants (Mother in law’s tongue) have a reputation for...Read More

 Sansevieria Suffruticosa is an attractive houseplant specimen.
 This tough plant can thrive almost anywhere.
 It is known for its unique leaves arrangement.
 They are slightly arching thick leaves that are channeled at the base, but cylindrical towards the apex.

 Sansevieria Suffruticosa was first described by an English botanical taxonomist N.E.
 Brown in 1915.
 This plant is often found in dry and rocky habitats.